Dolphus2/GraphSSL/README.md

 ### Data Split Strategy
 ![Split2](https://github.com/user-attachments/assets/1d61821f-bc5a-438e-b563-a31fc2f827f9)
 *Figure 2: Train/validation split showing train and validation nodes and edges along with message passing edges.
 Split are made inductively and edges are split dependent on the node split, meaning that all validation edges are incident to validation nodes, simulating a new paper node appearing with all of its links.
 Message passing edges (black) provide structural context with configurable retention ratios (ρ).*
+## Demonstration
+It is recommended to run the package using shell scripts as demonstrated in scripts/ , but there is the demonstration Jupyter notebook scripts/graphssl_demonstration.ipynb included for demonstration purposes.

 ## Installation

 From the GraphSSL root directory: